 US: Soft Landing on Track

-Despite a decline in job growth and income gains, the US economy should continue to expand near trend well into 2025 buoyed by housing and consumer demand.
-Monthly core inflation should run near Federal Reserve (Fed) target levels, helped by modest goods deflation and declining shelter and services inflation.
-US bond yields remain high relative to pre-pandemic growth and inflation.
+The US economy should expand near trend well into 2025, buoyed by housing and consumer demand.
+Core inflation should continue to run near the Federal Reserve (Fed) target level of 2%.
+US bond yields remain high relative to pre-pandemic growth and inflation levels.
+Market uncertainty about Trump administration policy changes could lead to market volatility in early 2025.

 SECTOR THEMES